After reading and understanding this guide on beef grading, you will know more about beef than 90% of the people out there.

 Above PRIME, the USDA is kind of abitrary.
 A USDA Prime steak will present 'Abundant' marbling.
 There are no official grades above 'Abundant' in the USDA specifications.
 The terms 'Very Abundant' and 'Extremely Abundant' are arbitrary.

-The USDA grading system primarily focuses on factors like marbling, color, and maturity of the beef.
+CONSUMER BEWARE: The USDA grading system primarily focuses on factors like marbling, color, and maturity of the beef.
 While these are important, this focus neglects other factors that can also significantly impact meat quality such as the diet of the cattle, their living conditions, and the handling of the meat post-slaughter.

 This means out of the three major grading systems the USDA is the one that leaves the most room for misinformation and many producers and retailers take advantage of it.
 This is why you will find a wide range in prices in USDA Choice and USDA Prime beef.
 The difference in quality even between two steaks with the same grade can be incredible.